adaptris/interlok-docs/docs/pages/developer/developer-ui-java-generics-and-ui.md

----
-title: Java Generics And the UI
-keywords: interlok
-sidebar: home_sidebar
-permalink: developer-ui-java-generics-and-ui.html
-summary: This document is aimed at system developers who wish to create new or custom Interlok components and for those components to be fully integrated into the Interlok framework.
+> **Summary:** This document is aimed at system developers who wish to create new or custom Interlok components and for those components to be fully integrated into the Interlok framework.
----

 {% include note.html content="The following issues are on the UI only and for version 3.9.1 and lower.
 The adapter itself and Ui version 3.9.2+ support any number of generics or inheritances." %}